telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-asp.net-mvc-report-viewer/customizing/how-to-create-a-custom-parameter-editor.md

 previous_url: /html5-mvc-report-viewer-customizing-custom-parameters-editor
 ---

-# How to Create a Custom Parameter Editor
+# Creating Custom Parameter Editors Overview

 The article elaborates how to change the default editors for visible parameters in the HTML5 Viewer's Parameters Area.

 Custom parameter editors are defined through the ParameterEditors method when creating the report viewer widget.
 Check out the following list with the available parameter editors:

 * SingleSelectEditor
 * MultiSelectEditor
 * MultiValueEditor
 * DateTimeEditor
 * StringEditor
 * NumberEditor
 * BooleanEditor
 * DefaultEditor
 * CustomEditors

-The following example illustrates how to use the Kendo DropDownList widget for a single parameter value parameter editor which also has available values:
+The following example illustrates how to use the [`Kendo DropDownList`](https://demos.telerik.com/kendo-ui/dropdownlist/index) widget for a `single` parameter value parameter editor which also has [available values](/api/Telerik.Reporting.ReportParameter#Telerik_Reporting_ReportParameter_AvailableValues):

 ````JavaScript
 function createSingleSelectEditor(placeholder, options) {